Top List of User Agents for Web Scraping & Tips

 response = requests.get(url, headers=headers)

-Here's what the full code should look like:
+Here's what the complete code should look like:

 import requests